By: Kevin Dahlke

 Most locations are now free of ice and depending on your area, the waters are warming and many anglers are biting at the bit as the temperatures haven’t warmed quite enough yet.
 There are places and structures in and around the water that can help quicken this process.

-Since we are fishing from shore, we use a float and a Northland Tungsten Fire-Ball tipped with the Impulse Micro Plastics.
-Fishing near the shore, we only set the bait, maybe 12 inches under the float and this helps immensely when casting room is very limited.
+Since we are fishing from shore, we use a float and a Northland Fire-Ball Jig tipped with the Impulse Micro Plastics.
+Fishing near the shore, we only set the bait, maybe 12 inches under the Lite-Bite Slip Bobber, using a Slip-Knot Stop, and this helps immensely when casting room is very limited.

-Crappies in particular, are object oriented and when the wood overgrowth is hanging into the water, they typically will be suspended in and around these branches.
-Casting past these objects and reeling the presentation back slowly, this will give you an idea very quickly as to where and how they are relating to these.
+Crappies, in particular, are object-oriented and when the wood overgrowth is hanging into the water, they typically will be suspended in and around these branches.
+Casting past these objects and reeling the presentation back slowly, will give you an idea very quickly as to where and how they are relating to these.

 On this flat, the right side had a number of crappies and if you were to cast to the left side, there were numbers of sunfish waiting to bite.
 But on this given day, that shallow flat was the only area that they were relating to and after checking many areas, always ended up back there.